CapelaGames/csProgrammingBasics/submit.md

 # Submitting on moodle

-## How to submit

-To submit a project on moodle it requires a few things
+To submit a project on moodle it requiresthe following

 ## APP files
 Open up your Unity project folder.
 You will need to add (compress) the following folders to a .zip file.
 * Applications
 * Packages
-* Project Settings <br>
+* Project Settings

 Submit the .zip file

 ## Game Build